visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 curves are seeded at a Poincaré section and integrated through the vector field.
 Curves that return to the Poincaré section indicate a limit cycle, and the integration of the curve will stop.
-Some integral curves will not return to the Poincaré section, which can be terminated with termination criteria.
+Some integral curves will not return to the Poincaré section, which can be terminated according to termination criteria.

-For the integral curves that return to the Poincaré section a signed return distance is calculated.
+A signed return distance is calculated for the integral curves that return to the Poincaré section.
 Curves with a return distance below the cycle tolerance are considered to be limit cycles.
 If a curve does not satisfy the tolerance, then its return distance is compared to its neighboring integral curves.
 If a zero crossing is found, then a binary search is conducted.
 The binary search is